beeware/briefcase/docs/en/reference/commands/build.md

 ### `--debug <debugger>`

-Build the app in debug mode in the bundled app environment and installs the selected debugger in the bundled app.
+Install the selected debugger into the bundled app.

 Currently the following debuggers are supported: